vizdata-f21/project-1-mr_palmer_s_penguins/proposal/proposal.md

 allowed ath Ahtletes = what makes them successful Country information Historical information about events Outcomes

+Evan: These data offer many avenues to explore when analyzing, such as medalwinning success on an athlete-level scale, on a country-level scale, for a particular sport over time, etc. Complementing this variety of potential analysis paradigms is the mixture of variable types.
+Common variable types of categorical, ordinal, time-series, and ratio are well represented in the data.
+This also affords us the opportunity to calculate new variables, such as converting the medal variable into a logical medal winner or non-medal winner.

 Diversity of information (categorical and numeric = good for analysis, opportunities to recode some of the existing variables